 Majumder (2019) argued that another big problem the courthouse recently faced which actively delayed a case is non–appearance of the witnesses including victims.
 In Bangladesh there is no witness protection law and no reliable access to safe shelters guaranteed before participating in a court procedure.
 So, it could be argued, participating in court procedures as a witness can be extremely dangerous.
 Additionally, the public prosecutors who run the cases on behalf of victims are not properly trained in criminal law, and often fail to contact witnesses or ensure safe travel for witnesses in the court.
 It can be said that the delay in the trial procedure causes violence on women in Bangladesh to rise.
-One of my interviewees Nasima (Acid victim) stated in her interview with me “The culprits got life imprisonment, which I am happy about.
+One of my interviewees Ms.N (Acid victim) stated in her interview with me “The culprits got life imprisonment, which I am happy about.
 They ruined my life and they got the punishment that is all I want.
 When my case was running in the court it took several years before the final decision came out.
 When I went to the court to give my testimony the culprit’s lawyer told me withdraw the case.
 They gave me threat and warnings”.
 Throughout the legal procedure the survivors face pressure from the perpetrator or from their family members.
-Nasima also mentions her family, together with her community - pressurise her to marry the person who threw acid on her.
+Ms.N also mentions her family, together with her community - pressurise her to marry the person who threw acid on her.

 Khan (2015) and Sheikh (2017) have argued that existing legal procedures in Bangladesh are elaborated, time consuming, expensive and often pressurise women to withdraw a case.
-Nina Goshawmi (Advocate Of Supreme Court and senior director of Ain O Salish Kendra) stated in her interview with me “Our court doesn’t run in a systematic way.
+Mrs N (Advocate Of Supreme Court and senior director of Ain O Salish Kendra) stated in her interview with me “Our court doesn’t run in a systematic way.
 Most of the time hearing take ages because the witness or the victim family fail to come to the court on time.
 Our judges and magistrates sometimes delay the case by saying they have lots of cases to review.
 The hearing process can sometime be very long and frustrating.
 Our constitution ensures equal rights and fair trail for everyone; however, the judiciary can’t always uphold equal rights because of corruption and institutional capacities”.